Live Workshop Guide · Hands-On AI Training

 3. Save your "How might we…" prompt and the clarifying-question answers in your notes.
 You'll reuse the pattern on every subsequent skill.

 4. Loop back to your Part-2 Jobs list.
 Pick the next-priority Job.
 Schedule a time to start the loop again.
-Trust the process.

-Watch out for these — Part 4
+Watch out for these (Part 4)

 • Building your first Skill on your most critical business process.
 Sandbox first.